Modernism and Affect essay collection (Edinburgh University Press)

-Call for Papers
+Call for Submission Extended AGAIN

 In Projections (2012), Jared Gardner calls comics "perhaps the most understudied of the vernacular modernisms of the twentieth century."
 This proposal for a special issue of Modernist Cultures (Edinburgh UP) on comics and modernism intends to develop and in some cases initiate critical conversations on the relationships between modernism and comics.